List of United States cities by population density: Incorporated places with a density of over 10,000 people per square mile

-The following data about the most densely populated incorporated places in the United States is from the U.S. Census Bureau and is from the 2010 U.S. Census, except for the tables on Puerto Rico, which show data from the 2000 US Census.
+The following data about the most densely populated incorporated places in the United States is from the U.S. Census Bureau and is from the 2020 U.S. census, except for the tables on Puerto Rico, which show data from the 2000 US Census.
 The following ranking is made up of incorporated places of any population, but also of interest may be lists compiled by the U.S. Census Bureau of all places with at least 50,000 population, arranged alphabetically by state, and ranked by total population; the population density for each place is also given in the lists.

 The population density is calculated by dividing the population by the land area so that it represents the number of people living in one square mile of land area.
 The population densities listed in the table below do not work out to be exactly the result of dividing the listed population by the listed land area because the land areas have been rounded off to two decimal places, but the population densities were calculated before rounding the land area figures.
 The land area figures are calculated using the U.S. Census Bureau's TIGER system.
 The U.S. Census Bureau has released the exact land area figures for all places in the U.S. in square meters and square miles; the exact land areas are the figures used for calculating the population densities seen in the table below.

+Cities

 The list below only includes incorporated places of the 50 states and the District of Columbia.
 Unincorporated census-designated places, places in Puerto Rico, and the five boroughs of New York City are all listed in separate tables below.
-Washington, D.C. misses the 10,000 mark as the city has a population density of 9,800 people per square mile as of the 2010 U.S. Census.

 Those cities that are not a part of a larger city's metropolitan area are in bold.